SkySingh04/GoCrab/CONTRIBUTING.md

 If you have any questions about the contribution process, please feel free to reach out by opening a discussion on GitHub or contacting the maintainers.

-Thank you for contributing to CargoToGo!
+Thank you for contributing to GoCrab!